 - Shakespeare's England

 - Unlocking Warwick

 - Warwick Castle

 - Warwick District Council

 - Warwick Rotary

 - Warwick Racecourse

 - Hill Close Gardens

 - Mill Gardens

 - Chamber of Trade and other local businesses

-- Lord Leycester Hospital
+- Lord Leycester Hospital (closed until 2023)

 - Warwick Town Council

 - Court Leet

 - Community Organisations and Local Charities

-- Volunteers (Unlocking Warwick)
+- Volunteers

+- Warwick's Military Museums including the Yeomanry Museum, Queen's Own Hussars and the forthcoming Royal Regiment of Fusilier's Museum (which is to be located next door within Pageant House)

-Warwick Visitor Information Centre is seeking to develop these rapports further, particularly with local businesses and volunteer networks.
-WVIC identifies that local businesses are a fundamental part of Warwick's success and a thriving Town Centre with dedicated business owners whom are independents are a unique selling point for Warwick alongside the historic built environment and array of Tourist Attractions.
+Warwick Visitor Information Centre is seeking to develop these rapports further, particularly with local businesses, volunteer networks and residents.
+WVIC identifies that local businesses and residents are a fundamental part of Warwick's success and a thriving Town Centre with dedicated business owners whom are independents are a unique selling point for Warwick alongside the historic built environment and array of Tourist Attractions.

 WVIC has also traditionally had a close relationship with Warwick Castle which is also invaluable going forward to the success of WVIC and the Town, the Management of the Castle attend Town Council Meetings and work with us to promote both the Castle and the Town.
-WVIC works closely with Warwickshire Yeomanry Museum who are based in the Court House and rely on the building being open.

-With regards the Lord Leycester Hospital, the Master is currently seeking to raise of £1million in funding to obtain a Heritage lottery Fund Grant to undertake a comprehensive series of works which will further attract more visitors to Warwick.
-WVIC also has a good rapport with the Lord Leycester Hospital as one of Warwick's main attractions and will provide support in raising awareness to the cause to visitors.
+With regards to the Lord Leycester Hospital, the hospital is currently undergoing a comprehensive series of works which, when complete, will further attract more visitors to Warwick.
+WVIC also has a good rapport with the Lord Leycester Hospital as one of Warwick's main attractions and will provide support in raising awareness to the cause to visitors in the way of displays and stock in the VIC.
+Consideration is also being given between the Lord Leycester and WVIC to the re-launch of the Lord Leycester following its re-opening.